Skip to main content

 Study Support

 Academic success at Auckland Grammar School is attained when students achieve to their full potential, regardless of their form class, stream or academic pathway.
-Defined in these terms, the keys to academic success are, in fact, very simple.
-They are:
+Defined in these terms, the keys to academic success are simple.
+They are to:

 While inevitably there will be instances of absence due to illness and injury, bereavement, sporting commitments or family circumstances, students should only be absent from school when it is absolutely unavoidable.
 There is a clear correlation between attendance and achievement levels.